buqhek/power_outages_analysis/README.md

 In order to do this, I identified the missing values in the outage start and end dates, and chose to drop them from the dataset.
 This removed 9 rows from the 1476 starting amount, which was only 0.61% of the data, which is fine by me.

 ### Feature Engineering
-From there, I combined the features 'OUTAGE.START.DATE' and 'OUTAGE.START.TIME' to make 'OUTAGE.START' and combined 'OUTAGE.RESTORATION.DATE' and 'OUTAGE.RESTORATION.TIME' to make 'OUTAGE.RESTORED'.
+From there, I combined the features `'OUTAGE.START.DATE'` and `'OUTAGE.START.TIME'` to make `'OUTAGE.START'`.

+I also combined `'OUTAGE.RESTORATION.DATE'` and `'OUTAGE.RESTORATION.TIME'` to make `'OUTAGE.RESTORED'`.

 These two new features are added to my working list of features from the outages dataset to get a subset that looks something like this: